 05 of 16

-The bicolor flowers of "Sensation" lilac live up to its name, providing gardeners with a stop-and-stare (and smell) 15-foot specimen for the back of the spring border.
+The bicolor flowers of the "Sensation" lilac variety live up to its name, providing gardeners with a stop-and-stare (and smell) 15-foot specimen for the back of the spring border.
 If your shrub produces any branches with non-variegated flowers, prune those out so the plant doesn't revert to a solid purple bush.Continue to 6 of 16 below.

 06 of 16

 Syringa microphylla "Superba" strikes the perfect balance of lush rosy-pink flower clusters and petite leaves on a 6-foot lilac shrub.
-Although lilacs are known for being somewhat blah in the landscape after flowering is finished, "Superba" may surprise with late summer rebloom in ideal growing conditions of strong sun, mild summers, and regular irrigation.Continue to 7 of 16 below.
+Although lilacs are known for being somewhat unremarkable in the landscape after flowering is finished, "Superba" may surprise with late summer rebloom in ideal growing conditions of strong sun, mild summers, and regular irrigation.Continue to 7 of 16 below.

 07 of 16

 The cheerful bubblegum pink blooms of Syringa baibelle "Tinkerbelle" give gardeners with smaller landscapes an opportunity to experience the fragrance of a late-blooming lilac, as the plants won't exceed 6 feet in height.
-The slow-growing, compact plants require very little maintenance, and resist mildew as well.Continue to 8 of 16 below.
+The slow-growing, compact plants require very little maintenance and resist mildew as well.Continue to 8 of 16 below.

 08 of 16